|UPDATE: 11th vaping-related death was reported in Georgia. Victim did not smoke THC.

 |UPDATE: A seventh vaping-related death was reported in California.

 Provost Umphrey is currently taking cases for those harmed by e-cigarette manufacturers.
-E-cigarettes have been linked to 380 cases of lung illness in 36 states with seven confirmed vaping-related deaths.
+E-cigarettes have been linked to 2,051 cases of lung illness in almost every state with 39 confirmed vaping-related deaths.
 Lawsuits claim that users are suffering from seizures, serious lung disease, strokes, and in some cases, death.
 JUUL, and other e-cigarette manufacturers, advertise that their vaping devices are a safer alternative to smoking.
 The law clearly states before advertising a tobacco product as a reduced risk, companies must conduct extensive research with scientific evidence confirming that the product is less of a risk.
 As more medical cases surface and investigations continue, the FDA and CDC are encouraging the public to refrain from using vaping products.

 The Dangers of E-Cigarettes